 A soldier wrote in his memoirs, "I never saw more steadiness or bravery exhibited in my life.
 Run they would not, and of death they seemed to have no fear, though their comrades were falling thick around them."

 Their Knives 'Must Shed Blood'Photo: Anon5551212 / Wikimedia Commons / CC-BY-SA 4.0

 Gurkhas carry kukris, curved knives that are commonly found in Nepal.
 According to legend, the kukri must shed blood every time it is drawn.

-Modern soldiers don't abide by that rule, but occasionally kukris are used for surprising purposes.
-One time Gurkha Johnny Fenn described how his comrades used their knives to perform an animal sacrifice.
+Modern soldiers don't abide by that rule, but occasionally, kukris are used for surprising purposes.
+Former Gurkha Johnny Fenn described how his comrades once used their knives to perform an animal sacrifice.